-The Department of Counselor Education has been one of the leading M.A. in Counseling programs in preparing counselors for over thirty-five years.
+The Department of Counselor Education has been one of the leading M.A. in Counseling programs in preparing counselors for over forty years.
 Students are attracted to our counseling program because it is a terminal degree leading to a career in counseling with a foundation that is both theoretical and applied.
 Our faculty models this orientation with scholarly activities and a strong emphasis in the applied, since most have come to the faculty after years of work in the field and continuing work as professional counselors and psychologists providing services to children, youth, and adults in individual, couples, and family counseling.

 - Clinical Mental Health Counseling 60 graduate credit hours